fitnr/twitter_bot_utils/readme.md

 Some useful command line flags are available by default:

+* `-u, --user`: Screen name to run as
 * `-n, --dry-run`: Don't tweet, just output to stdout
 * `-v, --verbose`: Log to stdout
 * `-q, --quiet`: Only log errors
 * `-c, --config`: path to a config file.
-This is a JSON or YAML file laid out according to the below format.
+This is a JSON or YAML file laid out according to the above format.
+This option isn't needed if the config file is in one of the default places.

-You can also pass authentication arguments with these arguments.

-* `--key`: Twitter user key
-* `--secret`: Twitter user secret
-* `--consumer-key`: Twitter application consumer key
-* `--consumer-secret`: Twitter application consumer secret

 Say this is `yourapp.py`: